 When people are researching their options in the realm of blind cleaning, there are basically three common cleaning methods.
 The tools for doing hand cleaning methods (or power washing) can be purchased at the local big box or hardware store.
 When it comes to ultrasonic or injection-extraction cleaning methods, however, there is typically a more significant investment required.
 This leads naturally to other considerations regarding performance vs. price or discussions regarding the efficiency, limitations or potential liabilities of these methods.

 Ultrasonic blind cleaning works with both hard and soft blinds (metals to fabrics) while injection-extraction cleaning is used for fabric blinds.
-If the injection-extraction cleaner has a machine that works with both water and solvent based cleaners, then their repertoire expands to include all fabrics - draperies, custom upholstery etc. So if one is really serious about cleaning all types of custom window treatments it's not a question of which one, but when does the budget justify both.
-Remember, however, that having the right equipment is only one part of the equation.
+If the injection-extraction cleaner has a machine that works with both water and solvent based cleaners, then their repertoire expands to include all fabrics - draperies, custom upholstery etc. So if one is really serious about cleaning all types of custom window treatments it's not a question of which one, but when does the budget or your business model justify both.
+Keep in mind that having the right equipment is only one part of the equation.

 Which method does a better job cleaning shades?
 There is no simple answer; while an ultrasonic cleaning may provide a deeper removal of dirt in one situation, it could be a recipe for disaster in another.
-Recognizing the strengths and weaknesses of each method is crucial, push beyond the reasonable limits of their capabilities and you'll have trouble.
+Recognizing the strengths and limitations of each method is crucial, push beyond the reasonable limits of their capabilities and you'll have trouble in any cleaning method.

 Each method has its advantages and disadvantages.
 For example, the residual soot seen in the cup here was removed from a Silhouette that had already been ultrasonically cleaned.
 While the blinds looked much better after pretreatment and ultrasonic cleaning the additional heat and flushing action of the injection-extraction method obviously removed a bit more of the gray in this case.
 Heat, however, can be a damaging factor in either cleaning method.
 The type of fabric, condition of the glue lines, knowledge of the technician and their understanding of the cleaning chemistry (and what chemicals they use) will all play animportant roles in determining the success of each job.